bqlepper/tauri-sudoku/Readme.md

 # TODOs

+- I made everything public.
+Need to evaluate all functions for privacy.
+- sudoku_grid.rs has way too many functions, need to break it up.
 - Why do cells get bigger when a number is put in.
 Stay rigid size, cells

 # Getting started